 The development of the action plan and strategies for its implementation mark the end of the team self-assessment discussion.
-It is then up to the team and SPBHS/The Center's performance improvement specialist to implement the action plan.
+It is then up to the team and SPBHS performance improvement specialist to implement the action plan.

 Section 1: MISSION AND PLANNING OVERSIGHT